 Why build such a controller?

-This controller should also work for games like Tetris and Puzzle Bobble, FrozenBubble, etc.
+This controller should also work for games like Tetris and or FrozenBubble, etc.

-Build at least 2 of those controllers so I can play versus games with friends.
-This project is also an excuse to learn new things such has designing a my own pcb board(not done yet) and use laser cutting(not done yet).
+I want to build at least 2 of those controllers so I can play versus games with friends.
+This project is also an excuse to learn new things such as designing a my own PCB, 3D printing and laser cutting.

 The technical details

-The original game is played with keys D and F for left and right and any other key for fire.
-It means my device must be able to act as a keyboard, or more generally a HID device, so I will be able to use it for other games.
+Sabotage, the game I initially built this controller for, is played with D and F keys for left and right and any other key for fire.
+It means my device must be able to act as a keyboard, or more generally as a HID device, so I will be able to use it for other games.

 How to act as a HID device?
 Some Arduino board can act as HID devices, but it is not always easy.
 For example if you want to use the Arduino Uno you need to reflash the Atmega8u2 to be detected as a HID device.
 Teensy boards are more appropriate for this task, and as a matter of fact I had a Teensy 3.1 lying around, so I used it for this project.
 It could also probably be done with a Teensy 2 or a STM32 blue Pill board which are much cheaper.